Operations and Maintenance Facility South logo

 Key impacts

-Because of the need for the mainline track, the environmental impacts for the preferred and South 344th Street alternatives are shown as two numbers, representing the impacts for the site and the mainline tracks.
+Because of the need for the mainline tracks, the environmental impacts for the preferred and South 344th Street alternatives are shown as two numbers, representing the impacts for the site and the mainline tracks.

 *Estimates are to be used for comparisons between alternatives only and do not represent the project budget.
 The preferred alternative and South 344th Street alternative estimates are for the sites only and do not include costs for mainline tracks.